Take a look at the official website now!

 Oral appliances are the most conservative, least invasive and most comfortable way to treat sleep apnea.

 The main problem with surgery is that it doesn’t address the tongue, the major factor in blocking the airway.
-Surgery has also proven to be painful and invasive with only a 50% success rate.
+Surgery has also proven to be painful and invasive, and only a 50% success rate.

 A CPAP machine includes a face mask that holds itself in place with straps and connects by hose to a noisy bedside machine that forces air down your throat.
 Major complaints include air leaks, strap marks left on the face, limited mobility during sleep, and difficulty cleaning and traveling with the machine.